IRCAD/sight/modules/io/zip/README.md

 ## Services

-- **SExtract**: read an archive and output to the specified directory
+- **extract**: read an archive and output to the specified directory

 ## How to use it